Conservator, Department of Textile Conservation

 Associate Research Scientist, Department of Scientific Research

 Research Scientist, Department of Scientific Research

 Fig. 4.
-Detail of tarnished gilt-silver metal thread.
+Detail showing cotton warps and silk-and-metal wefts.
 Photograph by Julia Carlson

 High Performance Liquid Chromatography (HPLC) confirmed that cochineal dye, made from crushed cochineal beetles (Dactylopius coccus), was used to create the silk's red and pink colors, while a mixture of safflower (Carthamus tinctorius) extracts and an unknown yellow dye (probably flavonoid dye) was used to make orange.
 Safflower and turmeric (Curcuma longa) were used to dye the orange core of the gold-metal thread.